egonw/blog/_posts/2007-03-29-acs-chicago-day-3.markdown

 ## CINF

 OK, back to the ACS meeting.
 Fahrenbach had a presentation on blogging too, but don't remember anything special about it.
-The [CHED](http://chem-bla-ics.blogspot.com/2007/03/acs-chicago-day-1.html) session was more elaborate on the whole topic, and since you are a reader of chemical blogs, you all know about this anyway :) Loney introduced [biotechexchange.org](http://biotechexchange.org/) which is building a social network around biotechnology.
+The [CHED <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/03/26/acs-chicago-day-1.html) session was more elaborate on the whole topic, and since you are a reader of chemical blogs, you all know about this anyway :) Loney introduced [biotechexchange.org](http://biotechexchange.org/) which is building a social network around biotechnology.
 There are other community sites like this, and my major *problem* with these community building efforts is that they are too well defined.